evmcnb/quartz/content/Pearls/Pertussis.md

 >- Paroxysmal cough.
 >- Inspiratory whoop.
 >- Post-tussive vomiting.
->- Undiagnosed apnoeic attacks in young infants.
+>- Undiagnosed **apnoeic attacks** in young infants.

+Infants may present with apnoeas rather than the classic whoop.

 Diagnosis
 - per nasal swab culture for _Bordetella pertussis_ - may take several days or weeks to come back